NativeScript/docs/content/guide/cli-basics.md

 ### Cleaning multiple projects

-If you have multiple projects piled up in your projects folder, and would like to free up some disk space, you can run `ns clean` in your projects folder, and it will scan for any valid NativeScript projects in sub-directories and the prompt you to choose the ones to clean.
+If you have multiple projects in a directory, you can run `ns clean` in it, and it will scan for any valid NativeScript projects in sub-directories and then prompt you to choose the ones to clean.

 <DeviceFrame type="ios">
 <video controls src="https://user-images.githubusercontent.com/879060/230395606-dbb4a56f-74e8-403b-a687-62e27a61f8d4.mov"></video>